EthanPierce723/ethanpierce.github.io/_posts/2023-05-16-Tears-of-the-Kingdom-and-the-mechanics-of-exploration.markdown

 Now, in fairness, illumination, swimming, and environmental effects are all absolutely present in Tears of the Kingdom.
 So what’s the difference?

-In a word, they are additive.
-Not subtractive.
+In a word, they are <em style="font-family: system-ui">additive.</em> Not <em style="font-family: system-ui">subtractive.</em>

 At no point does exploring in Tears of the Kingdom detract from the experience of playing it.
-It’s the simple, differing philosophy of designing a world with also, as opposed to but, in mind.
+It’s the simple, differing philosophy of designing a world with <em style="font-family: system-ui">also,</em> as opposed to <em style="font-family: system-ui">but,</em> in mind.

 When illuminating The Depths in Hyrule, the space is nearly pitch black and the primary method told to you over and over is to either throw or fire Brightbloom seeds in order to illuminate the area.
 You don’t need to sacrifice your weapon in place of holding a torch.
 You can still swing your sword, shoot your bow, and ready your shield but in addition you also need to find the time and space to fire off a Brightbloom seed, which can add a frightening level to combat with what are Hyrules' most fearsome enemies.